 - Click “Apply” and “Execute”.

-4. How to fix Windows Management Instrumentation?
+5. How to troubleshoot Windows Management Instrumentation?

 To fix Windows Management Instrumentation (WMI), press Win + R, type cmd, and press Enter to open Command Prompt.
 Run the commands net stop winmgmt, winmgmt /resetrepository, and net start winmgmt to stop, reset, and restart the WMI service.
 If issues persist, check for Windows updates and ensure all system files are intact by running sfc /scannow in Command Prompt.